 In this editorial I consider the social and psychological implications of infertility and in vitro fertilisation (IVF) for nursing and midwifery practice.
 In doing so I wish to promote both an awareness of the social, emotional and psychological consequences of infertility and IVF for infertile people among clinical nurses and midwives in a range of health settings and stimulate a mainstream interest in and a wider critical nursing discourse around infertility and IVF.
 I also wish to consider the implications of an increased use of IVF to achieve parenthood by same-sex couples, who are of course not infertile per se (although they may have fertility issues) but cannot achieve biological parenthood through their sexual relations.

-Infertility affects 9% of those wishing to start a family and is a life-changing event with profound long-lasting emotional consequences (Allan 2007, de Lacey 2002, 2015, Peters 2007, 2008) It is a stigmatised and self-stigmatising condition, which makes disclosure difficult for infertile couples (Letherby 1999) and for same-sex couples who by default cannot have their own biological children through their sexual relations (Patterson et al. 2010).
+Infertility affects 9% of those wishing to start a family and is a life-changing event with profound long-lasting emotional consequences (Allan 2007, de Lacey 2002, 2015, Peters 2007, 2008).
+It is a stigmatised and self-stigmatising condition, which makes disclosure difficult for infertile couples (Letherby 1999) and for same-sex couples who by default cannot have their own biological children through their sexual relations (Patterson et al. 2010).

 Over 60,000 cycles of IVF are performed annually in the UK alone (HFEA 2013) and assisted reproductive technologies (ARTs) account for 2% of all live births every year in the UK (HFEA 2013).
 Unfortunately, only 17,041 IVF cycles result in live births a year, that is a 25.6% positive outcome using a woman’s fresh eggs (HFEA 2013).
 To put it another way, 75% treatment cycles do not result in a live birth.
 These poor outcomes are increasingly under scrutiny (Kamphius et al. 2014).
 Infertile people also experience repeated pregnancy loss and repeated experiences of imagined pregnancy loss which is perhaps more difficult to explain to those who conceive naturally (Brian 2011).
 Any of these experiences may lead to great emotional strain.